 If you decide to order one or more, I will need the make/model of the bug(s) you want stabilizers for, whether they are "left" or "right" handed (the bug, not you) and in the case of the 3D printed ones, let me know what color you want.
 Also, be sure to include your mailing address as well.

-I take personal checks, USPS money orders (made out to Aubrey J. Sheldon) sent to my QRZ listed address or PayPal to w0eb [at] cox dot net .
+I take personal checks, USPS money orders (made out to Aubrey J. Sheldon) and sent to my QRZ listed address or PayPal to w0eb [at] cox dot net .